Aeastr/Garnish/README.md

 **Garnish** helps you calculate some ideal colors for text and UI elements in light and dark themes, ensuring contrast and visual harmony based on luminance.

+---
+**NOTICE:** This repository is currently outdated.
+A full rework is underway to bring it up-to-date and introduce new features.

+The existing code is functional but represents an older version.
+New content and updates will be added as the rework progresses and is finalized.

+Thanks for your understanding!
+---

 ![This image contains 15 rounded rectangles arranged in a 3x5 grid, each showcasing a unique background color with centered text that reads “Foreground Color.”
 The rectangles display a variety of colors.
 The text “Foreground Color” adjusts in contrast against each background to maintain visibility](assets/example1.png)

 ## Features